-Nathan Drake is a car, and the same effect happens.
+Nathan Drake is a car, and the same thing happens.
 We don't become Nathan Drake.
 But we absorb his identity, and that's how we relate to his character.

-If I was to state the design goals that we should strive for in each identity cornerstone, it would be this:
+If I was to state the design goals that we should strive for our identity cornerstones, it would be this: